TIBCOSoftware/snappydata/docs/pgm_guide/using_snappydata_shell.md

 ## Using SnappyData Shell
-The SnappyData SQL Shell (_snappy-shell_) provides a simple command line interface to the SnappyData cluster.
+The SnappyData SQL Shell (_snappy_) provides a simple command line interface to the SnappyData cluster.
 It allows you to run interactive queries on row and column stores, run administrative operations and run status commands on the cluster.
 Internally, it uses JDBC to interact with the cluster.
 You can also use tools like SquirrelSQL or DBVisualizer( JDBC to connect to the cluster) to interact with SnappyData.
 ```